btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 ---
-title: "Maximise your gains by resting for hours between exercises"
+title: "A new method of training: can resting for hours between exercises maximise your gains?"
 layout: base
 tags:
   - fitness